2026 Regular Session

 - HB 4088 Declares this state's policy to protect engagement in certain activities relating to reproductive health care and gender-affirming treatment.

-- HB 4089 Specifically includes in the crime of theft of services the nonpayment of compensation of employees and independent contractors.
+- HB 4089 Modifies the crime of theft of services to include partial payments.

 - HB 4090 Authorizes a county with a population of 700,000 or more to, by ordinance, identify zones within the county where the Department of Transportation has estimated that median household income is less than $____ and to reduce or eliminate county registration fees within those zones.